 THE ARMA CHRISTI

-The Bar Convent Arma Christi, a hitherto unknown illuminated medieval scroll, is now on display as the centrepiece of a major new exhibition here at the Bar Convent Living Heritage Centre but why is it so significant?
-Explore the pages below to find out more!
+The Bar Convent Arma Christi, a newly discovered medieval scroll, is now on display as the centrepiece of a major new exhibition here at the Bar Convent Living Heritage Centre but why is it so significant?
+Explore below to find out more!

 The Bar Convent Arma Christi is a very rare text, one of only a handful that survive around the world.
 Even more significantly, it is one of the best-preserved examples ever found, and is the only one that features response texts after each verse of the poem, demonstrating that they may have been used in a different way to previously believed.
 Watch the video to find out more!